Jewel-7/Employee-Card/README.md

 It contains Cards of each employee

-Each Employee Card contains Name of Employee, Company Name the employee is working and a Profile Picture of each employee
+Each Employee Card contains Name of Employee, Company Name the employee is working ,Email,Skills ,Position and a Profile Picture of each employee

 Link to the Data Source :- https://niravkpatel28.github.io/json-data-server/employees/employees.json